azouaoui-med/ostora-ol-reqjs/README.md

 Ostora is a responsive template for building web mapping applications.
 This version is based on [Openlayers](http://openlayers.org/) and [Requirejs](http://requirejs.org/)

+See also the [Arcgis api for javascript 4.x](https://developers.arcgis.com/javascript/) version

 ## Demo
 [Live preview](https://azouaoui-med.github.io/ostora-ol-reqjs/)